- Dr. Jeff Doolittle

-Trust-based leader-follower relationships are based on credibility, reliability, transparency (intimacy), and humility (self-orientation).
+Trust-based leader-follower relationships are based on credibility, reliability, transparency (vulnerability), and humility (self-orientation).

 Credibility has rational and emotional aspects related to an individual's content expertise and personal presence.